Meet WebARX – The Web Application Firewall for Digital Agencies

 WebARX is a cyber security firm focused on providing digital agencies with Website firewall, uptime monitoring and domain reputation checks for their entire web portfolio.
 In this interview, CEO Oliver Sild lays out the problem with automated website hacking, and overviews what the WebARX solution is all about.
 Share

-In 2015 WebARX (idea-phase) participated in an ICT accelerator program in Czech Republic where WebARX was awarded with the 3rd place.
-After building the first version of prototype, we were chosen to the European most known Cyber Security program, Cylon, where we managed to raise additional capital for final development and product launch.
+In 2015 WebARX (idea-phase) participated in an ICT accelerator program in the Czech Republic where WebARX was awarded the 3rd place.
+After building the first version of the prototype, we were chosen to the European most known Cyber Security program, Cylon, where we managed to raise additional capital for final development and product launch.

 Today, WebARX is open for free sign-ups.

-Since we have our private threat intelligence, we begun building a Web Application Firewall (WAF) for the most popular content management systems (CMS) like WordPress.
+Since we have our private threat intelligence, we began building a Web Application Firewall (WAF) for the most popular content management systems (CMS) like WordPress.
 As we were building an all-in-one solution, we’ve enhanced the platform by adding important functionalities, such as; uptime monitoring, vulnerability monitoring, domain reputation monitoring, integrations (Slack), alerts and domain threat intelligence (alerts when a domain is mentioned in hacker forums or underground communities).

 The uniqueness of WebARX comes from its private threat intelligence, which the company is also providing to national CERT’s and is powering the CMS-based web application firewall.
-We analyse around 3,000 hacking incidents every single day.
-We know all the latest attack vectors being used, as well as the software that is mostly targeting with automated hacking tools.
+We analyze around 3,000 hacking incidents every single day.
+We know all the latest attack vectors being used, as well as the software that is mostly targeting automated hacking tools.